hanglu-gif/hanglu-gif.github.io/_pages/life.md

 author_profile: true
 ---

-Outside of research, I enjoy activities that keep me curious, grounded, and open-minded.
+Outside of research, I enjoy spending time on things that help me slow down and stay present.

-- 🎹 **Piano** — learning to appreciate structure, rhythm, and disciplined practice.
+- 🎹 **Piano** — a relaxing way to focus and reflect.
-- 🌊 **Diving** — exploring unfamiliar environments with calmness and control.
+- 🌊 **Diving** — being in a completely different environment with calmness and control.
 - 📷 **Photography** — observing light, patterns, and subtle details in complex scenes.
 - ⛳ **Golf** — practicing consistency, patience, and mental focus.
 - 🏃‍♀️ **Running** — building endurance while maintaining rhythm and clarity.
 - 🚴‍♀️ **Cycling** — enjoying long-distance exploration and steady pacing.
-- ☕ **Coffee (latte art)** — valuing precision, craftsmanship, and attention to detail.
+- 🍳 **Cooking** — enjoying the process of creating something simple and comforting.

-✍️ I occasionally write science-related articles, translating technical concepts into more intuitive explanations.
+- ☕ **Coffee (latte art)** — small routines that require care and attention.

+✍️ I also enjoy writing from time to time, especially when trying to explain technical ideas in a more intuitive way.
 Some of my articles have received 1000+ saves, with total views exceeding 10,000.
+It is always rewarding to see that something I wrote resonated with others.

-I also enjoy traveling, and so far I have had the chance to visit more than 30 countries.
+🌍 I also enjoy traveling, and so far I have had the chance to visit more than 30 countries.
 Experiencing different cultures and perspectives has gradually shaped how I think, work, and relate to people.

 These experiences continue to remind me to be with curiosity, patience, and a broader perspective.